01 of 50

 Located in a historic Atlanta neighborhood, this 1910 bungalow has been completely restored.
 Historical Concepts reconfigured the original floorplan to make the most of the home’s 1,200 square feet, updating the home for modern living while remaining true to its historic architectural character.
-Crown molding was custom milled to match the original woodwork and ladder doors were salvaged from houses of the same era in nearby neighborhoods.
+Crown molding was custom milled to match the original woodwork and ladder doors were salvaged from nearby houses of the same era.
 Once dark and dated, the restored home has an air of authenticity, incorporating the best of what is new while reclaiming and enhancing the charm of the past.
 The front door is original—fresh paint lightens it up and makes the porch an inviting outdoor space.Continue to 28 of 50 below.

 28 of 50

 The porch of this spectacular 1865-built home in Mt.
 Kisco, New York, was restored by Sunrise Building & Remodeling, Inc. to bring it back to its former glory.
-The style is gingerbread, which is often used interchangeably with Victorian or to describe an extremely detailed type of Victorian with swags, perforations, brackets, and teardrops that give it a building a highly ornamental look.Continue to 29 of 50 below.
+The style is gingerbread, which is often used interchangeably with Victorian or to describe an extremely detailed type of Victorian that features swags, perforations, brackets, and teardrops that give a building a highly ornamental look.Continue to 29 of 50 below.

 29 of 50

 Nestled at 4,300 feet in North Carolina's Smoky Mountains, this custom-designed Craftsman from ACM Design is built with dark gray shingles, stained heavy timbers, and stone.
 The modern rustic covered porch offers spectacular views of the mountains and surrounding Waynesville.Continue to 30 of 50 below.

 A house in Cape May, New Jersey, gets decked out for every patriotic holiday with freshly painted trim, red exterior, and the U.S. flag.Continue to 31 of 50 below.

 31 of 50